Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 21 Oktober 2025 02.23.24 UTC
+- WIB: Selasa, 21 Oktober 2025 03.31.01 UTC
-- WITA: Selasa, 21 Oktober 2025 03.23.24 UTC
+- WITA: Selasa, 21 Oktober 2025 04.31.01 UTC
-- WIT: Selasa, 21 Oktober 2025 04.23.24 UTC
+- WIT: Selasa, 21 Oktober 2025 05.31.01 UTC

 Kutipan Inspiratif:
-"Never give up.
-There is no such thing as an ending, just a new beginning."
+"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."

-Kategori: inspirational
+Kategori: nature